 Populations are groups of people or companies in your data.
-They usually map to funnel stages like Leads, Opportunities, or Customers.
+They usually map to funnel stages like Prospects, Opportunities, or Customers.
 Read all about populations here.

-Populations are created from data sources, like Salesforce or a CSV upload.
+Populations are created from data sources, like Salesforce, Google Sheets, or a CSV upload.

 Creating a Population